 The Autism and Developmental Disabilities Network (ADDM) is a CDC-funded project that aims to monitor the number of cases of autism and other developmental disabilities in different regions of this country to provide accurate, population-based estimates of the prevalence of these disabilities in young children.

-Taking a look at Maryland's numbers, the overall prevalence was found to be 1 in 55 children, with 1 in 34 boys and 1 in 161 girls meeting criteria for ASD.
+The Maryland data were derived from health and special education records of children who were 8 years old and living in Baltimore County in 2016.
+Taking a look at Maryland's numbers, the overall prevalence was found to be 1 in 52 children, with 1 in 33 boys and 1 in 128 girls meeting criteria for ASD.

 The surveillance system is a multiple source, records-based population surveillance system, currently focused on ASDs with plans to expand to other developmental disabilities in the future.
-CADDE collaborates with the Maryland State Department of Education and local hospitals to obtain data about potential ASD cases.
+The Maryland ADDM site collaborates with the Maryland State Department of Education and local hospitals to obtain data about potential ASD cases.

 What if I have a concern about a child's development?